-As you can see it is a wide range of foods that could be triggering your symptoms.
+As you can see, it is a wide range of foods that could be triggering your symptoms.
 What I’ve done in the past is go low fodmap for 1 month to see how my body reacts.
 After that 1 month, I slowly reintroduce fodmaps to see how much/which types trigger symptoms.
-Some people are able to customize their nutrition based on how their body reacts.
+Some people can customize their nutrition based on how their body reacts.
 I always recommend a stool test to see if there’s any form of gut dysbiosis going on.

 This includes sugars like Erythritol, Xylitol, Stevia, Allulose, and so on.
 These are all sugars added to processed foods.
 They’re often 10x or more sweetener than regular sugar.
 This is what makes processed foods so palatable and addictive.

 Even though they have no nutritional value, they can cause major issues digestively.
 Some common symptoms are bowel changes, bloating, gas, nausea, cramping, and so on.
 Especially if you have a leaky gut as the sweeteners can cause systemic inflammation.